 Significant lifestyle changes to lose weight can significantly affect a person's health and life.
-According to most people, diet and exercise aren't the only factors that influence weight loss.
+Most people believe diet and exercise aren't the only factors influencing weight loss.

 Nevertheless, we often overlook one more crucial element, proper sleep; yes, you read that right.
 As essential to losing weight as a healthy diet and an active lifestyle are a good night's sleep and proper rest after a long day.

 After a long day of work, the body rests by sleeping.
 Our bodies and minds need time off to rest and reset like every living thing in the universe.
 The proper function of the body and mind depends on sleep, the development of immunity, the ability to fight diseases, and the maintenance of metabolism.

 Sleep affects every part, organ, and aspect throughout our body and life while greatly influencing our health and well-being.
 Surprisingly, our bodies have an internal clock called the 'circadian rhythm,' which operates on a 24-hour cycle.

 Circadian rhythms help our bodies and energy levels cope with tiredness, sleepiness, refreshing, or alertness.
 Our circadian rhythms also impact our moods, causing us to be irritable, stressed, and unable to concentrate when we don't get enough sleep.